SecureSECO/diamond-governance/README.md

 Allows time based rewards to be available to be claimed by members of the DAO.
 There is also a tiered version that allows members of different tiers to get different rewards.
 There is also a configurable maximum amount of claimable tokens at once, preventing inactive members from being able to claim a large sum of tokens after a long period of inactivity.
 ##### One time
 Allows for a one-time reward to be claimed.
 The most basic claimable facet of this type will be claimable once per wallet, given that the wallet is a member of the DAO.
 There is a second, more advanced version that allows users to claim a reward for every verification that they pass.
+#### Monetary ERC20
+An option for a monetary token next to the governance token is provided.
+This allows a second way of rewarding people in the DAO.
+This token is stored in the DAO treasury, but it might require the DAO to approve the Diamond Governance to spend funds on its behalf for some functionality to work.
+Currently 2 options are provided for this monetary token, either a fixed supply that will mint all tokens on creation to the DAO treasury, or an augmented bonding curve.
+## Variable growth
+Linear, exponential and contrant growth multipliers are supported.
+This allows certain rewards or number to grow over time according to a certain variable.
 ## Permissions
 The permission management defines which wallets are allowed to do certain actions.
 ### AragonOSx